flatrick/troubleshooting/README.md

 Here is a list of questions I try to find the answer for when I have an error I don't know the cause for:

-1. What application is being used? _Version, integrations used and other relevant details_
+1. What application is being used? _Version, integrations used, OS used and other potentionally relevant details_
 1. Where in the application is the user working?
 1. What has the user done up until the error occurred?
 1. What is the user attempting to do?